 10. Changes in mood and personality?

 Are they becoming frequently confused, suspicious, depressed, fearful or anxious?
 They may be easily upset at home, at work, with friends or in places where they are out of their comfort zone.

-To find out more how live in care can help you or a loved one, please call our care team on: 0808 274 8170
+To find out our home care agency can help, then please email us or call our care team on: 0808 274 8170.